Monkey AIsland: The Hallucination of Monkey Island

 Observations

-The result is a playable game.
-Not a tech demo, not a proof of concept, but a game with a beginning, middle, and end.
+The result is a playable game - a game with a beginning, middle, and end.
+Is it good?
+By measure of any gamer or any honest accounting, not at all.
+Yet let’s remember that it was only a couple short years ago that AI image generation was producing human hands with six fingers.
+We are moving fast.
+Despite the fact it’s not objectively good, from a generative systems perspective it is still an impressive output.
 A player can walk between scenes, talk to characters, collect items, solve puzzles in sequence, and reach a victory state.
 The verb bar works.
 The inventory works.
 The music plays.
 Every character speaks with a distinct voice.
-Characters say things that are, occasionally, genuinely funny.
+Characters say things that are, very occasionally, genuinely funny.
+Props to GenAI for weaving in rubber chickens and melting jugs of grog - tidy little hat-tips to the original game.

-It is also, by any honest accounting, not in the same category as the 1990 original.
-The pixel art backgrounds, while atmospheric and stylistically coherent, lack the hand-crafted intentionality of the original’s art direction.
-The character animations are rudimentary.
-The puzzle design, while functional, lacks the layered elegance of Gilbert’s work, where solutions made you think “why didn’t I think of that sooner” rather than simply being logical gatekeepers.
-The music, generated procedurally, captures the genre but not the melodic specificity of a Michael Land composition.
-The voice acting, while a significant addition that gives each character audible personality, lacks the nuanced performance direction of professional voice actors like Dominic Armato, whose portrayal of Guybrush Threepwood in The Curse of Monkey Island set a standard the AI voices do not approach.
-The script is witty in places but does not sustain the comedic rhythm that made the original’s writing exceptional across hours of play.
+The obvious truth is that it’s simply not nearly in the same category as the 1990 original.
+The pixel art backgrounds are inconsistent and lack hand-crafted intentionality.
+The character sprites don’t feel coherent with the game world and the animations are rudimentary.
+The puzzle design, while functional, is not compelling.
+The music is barely music, it couldn’t be further away from a Michael Land composition.
+The voice acting gives each character audible personality but is jarring and awkward - it doesn’t approach the nuanced performance direction of professional actors like Dominic Armato, whose portrayal of Guybrush Threepwood in The Curse of Monkey Island set a standard these AI voices don’t even nearly reach.
+The script is witty in places but it’s hollow, the arc is weak and it doesn’t sustain the comedic rhythm that made the original’s writing exceptional across hours of play.

 None of this is surprising.
 What is worth noting is what the system did manage to produce without explicit instruction.
 It chose an appropriate engine architecture (canvas with DOM overlays).
 It selected a verb set that maps closely to the original.
 It designed a puzzle dependency chain that requires multi-step thinking.
-It generated procedural audio rather than attempting to source external music files.
+It generated a score rather than trying to source external music files.
 It cast six distinct synthetic voices across 78 dialogue lines and built an audio engine to synchronise voice playback with text display.
-It wrote dialogue that is self-referentially aware in a way that is structurally consistent rather than merely random.
-It built the entire thing as a deployable web application.
+It wrote dialogue that is self-referentially aware in a structurally consistent way - not merely random.
+It built the whole thing as a deployable web application.

-The system demonstrated broad competence across every required discipline.
-No single discipline was absent.
+Broad competence across every required discipline.
+No single discipline absent.
 The gaps were in depth, not breadth.

-To maintain consistency across years, the following protocol will be observed for each annual generation:
+To maintain consistency across time, the following protocol will be observed for each generation:

-1. The same creative brief will be used each year, verbatim.
-No modifications, no added context, no hints derived from prior generations.
+1. The same creative brief will be used, verbatim - no modifications, no added context, no hints from prior generations.

-2. The game will be produced using the most capable generally available AI system at the time, operated through a single conversational session.
+2. The game will be produced using a generally available AI system at the time, in a single conversational session.

 3. No pre-written code, assets, templates, or reference material will be supplied.
 The system starts from the prompt alone.